apdahlen/Sverdrup-Collected-Writings-2nd-Volume/README.md

-# Georg Sverdrup (1848–1907): English Translations of Norwegian Lutheran Theology and Addresses
+# Georg Sverdrup: English Translations of Norwegian Lutheran Theology and Addresses

 ## On the Congregation